kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

                 "string"
             ],
             "default":null,
-            "doc":"Unique identifier of the endpoint configuration known to the consumer at the time of the request.
+            "doc":"Identifier of the endpoint configuration known to the consumer at the time of the request.
 Optional.
 If absent, a non-error response MUST hold the latest configuration data."
         }
     ]
 }